spryker/docker-sdk/docs/07-deploy-file/02-deploy.file.reference.v1.md

  ```

-Maintenance mode.
-Ips whitelisting.

-Defines the whitelisted Ips IP(s) address(es) for the maintenance mode.
+### docker: maintenance: whitelist: ips:

+When you enable maintenance mode for an application, visitors see a maintenance page and can't access the application.
+To enable access to an application in maintenance mode, you can allowlist IP addresses as follows.

+#### [CLOUD] Define gateway IP addresses

-Note: it's necessary to define gateway IP addresses to fetch the real IP for `all` defined applications.
+Note: it's necessary to define gateway IP addresses for AWS to fetch the real IP for `all` defined applications.

 ```yaml
 x-real-ip: &real-ip